 We keep a database containing structured information about all apps we’re shipping.
 Architecture-wise, this is a set of plain text files in a version control system.
 It’s the heart of our data-driven app building- and distribution- systems.
 Maybe you’ve heard someone mentioning F-Droid Data already.
 Occasionally we also refer to this as app metadata.

 We started out with a custom domain specific language (DSL) for storing our

 metadata files using GIT for version control.
 Not very surprisingly our

 custom DSL looks a lot like the popular markup language YAML.
 That’s why we

 .yml file format a year ago.

 packaging team is almost done moving our entire database to

 To keep things easy, we will continue to ship a handy sub-command so

 In the long run, removing

-It will also make adding new features faster and simplify creating
+will also make adding new features faster and simplify creating tooling, CI,

 Additionally, this will make our database more accessible to everyone.
 We hope to see developers, enthusiasts and scientists to come up with interesting third party tools, use-cases or studies.